Pomax/BezierInfo-2/chapters/extremities/content.en-GB.md

 # Finding extremities: root finding

-Now that we understand (well, superficially anyway) the component functions, we can find the extremities of our Bézier curve by finding maxima and minima on the component functions, by solving the equations B'(t) = 0 and B''(t) = 0.
-That said, in the case of quadratic curves there is no B''(t), so we only need to compute B'(t) = 0.
-So, how do we compute the first and second derivatives?
+Now that we understand (well, superficially anyway) the component functions, we can find the extremities of our Bézier curve by finding maxima and minima on the component functions, by solving the equation B'(t) = 0.
+We've already seen that the derivative of a Bézier curve is a simpler Bézier curve, but how do we solve the equality?
 Fairly easily, actually, until our derivatives are 4th order or higher... then things get really hard.
 But let's start simple:

 ### Quadratic curves: linear derivatives.

-Finding the solution for "where is this line 0" should be trivial:
+The derivative of a quadratic Bézier curve is a linear Bézier curve, interpolating between just two terms, which means finding the solution for "where is this line 0" is effectively trivial by rewriting it to a function of `t` and solving.
+First we turn our cubic Bézier function into a quadratic one, by following the rule mentioned at the end of the [derivatives section](#derivatives):

 \[
 \begin{aligned}
-  l(x) = ax + b &= 0,\\
+  B'(t) = a(1-t) + b(t) &= 0,\\
-  ax + b &= 0,\\
+  a - at + bt &= 0,\\
-  ax &= -b \\
-  x &= \frac{-b}{a}
+  (b-a)t + a &= 0\\
 \end{aligned}
 \]

+And then we turn this into our solution for `t` using basic arithmetics:

+\[
+\begin{aligned}
+  (b-a)t + a &= 0,\\
+  (b-a)t &= -a,\\
+  t &= \frac{-a}{b-a}\\
+\end{aligned}
+\]

 Done.

-And quadratic curves have no meaningful second derivative, so we're *really* done.
+Although with the [caveat](https://en.wikipedia.org/wiki/Caveat_emptor#Caveat_lector) that if `b-a` is zero, there is no solution and we probably shouldn't try to perform that division.

 ### Cubic curves: the quadratic formula.

-The derivative of a cubic curve is a quadratic curve, and finding the roots for a quadratic Bézier curve means we can apply the [Quadratic formula](https://en.wikipedia.org/wiki/Quadratic_formula).
+The derivative of a cubic Bézier curve is a quadratic Bézier curve, and finding the roots for a quadratic polynomial means we can apply the [Quadratic formula](https://en.wikipedia.org/wiki/Quadratic_formula).
 If you've seen it before, you'll remember it, and if you haven't, it looks like this:

 \[
   Given\ f(t) = at^2 + bt + c,\ f(t)=0\ when\ t = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a}
 \]

-So, if we can express a Bézier component function as a plain polynomial, we're done: we just plug in the values into the quadratic formula, check if that square root is negative or not (if it is, there are no roots) and then just compute the two values that come out (because of that plus/minus sign we get two).
+So, if we can rewrite the Bézier component function as a plain polynomial, we're done: we just plug in the values into the quadratic formula, check if that square root is negative or not (if it is, there are no roots) and then just compute the two values that come out (because of that plus/minus sign we get two).
 Any value between 0 and 1 is a root that matters for Bézier curves, anything below or above that is irrelevant (because Bézier curves are only defined over the interval [0,1]).
 So, how do we convert?

 First we turn our cubic Bézier function into a quadratic one, by following the rule mentioned at the end of the [derivatives section](#derivatives):